Selecting a Tank

 There are some vining varieties that are nearly unstoppable in a vivarium and must be trimmed back with more frequency than even the most rapidly growing creeping fig. They do well in a variety of light levels and love high humidity and moist soil.

-If you have any questions at all while planning or building your vivarium, please contact our reptile room at 717-299-5691.
+If you have any questions at all while planning, building or shopping for vivarium supplies, please contact our reptile room at 717-299-5691.
 Good luck and have fun!